Schwank-Lab/evoflow-reactor/readme.md

 We need to calibrate the direction of the induction stepper motor.

 1. Run `python evotool.py calibrate induction_stepper 1`
-2. Observe the rotation of the stepper shaft, it should be turning counter-clockwise, when looked from the direction of the motor.
+2. Observe the rotation of the stepper shaft, it should be turning **clockwise**, when looked from the direction of the motor.

 If that's not the case, execute two more commands:
 3. Run `python evotool.py calibrate induction_stepper -1`